Melania Trump says she’ll serve 4 more years as first lady

 WASHINGTON — Melania Trump says she’s ready to serve another four years as first lady if her husband is re-elected.

-Mrs. Trump and the wife of Vice President Mike Pence, Karen Pence, traveled together to tour the installation and meet students as part of their focus on military families.

-Both women said they would serve again when asked if they wanted to.
+When a student asked if they wanted to serve again, they said they would.

-The first lady says, “I think our husbands are doing fantastic job.”
-She adds that it’s a “privilege” and “great honor to serve and I will be here.”
+“I think our husbands are doing (a) fantastic job and I will support my husband if he decided to run again,” Mrs. Trump said.
+“And yes, it’s a privilege, a great honor to serve and I will be here.”
+Trump announced a re-election bid during his first year in office.

+Mrs. Pence echoed the first lady.
+She noted that she is not elected or appointed, but is where she is “because I’m married to Mike Pence.”

+“What a privilege and honor to be able to go on this journey and it would be a privilege to continue as well,” said Mrs. Pence, whose son is a Marine.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.